 The bottom line is the Boston North Shore economy is still seeing spending — it’s just more selective and more frugal.
 And as the saying goes, selective and frugal spending is better than no spending at all.

-Also of Interest - Boston North Shore Economy Lags
+Also of Interest - Beware of Financial Fraud in Boston North Shore's Economy

 Find more articles and information that may affect the Boston North Shore economy in our Boston North Shore Real Estate News section to your right under Boston North Shore Real Estate Categories.